Wedding Photography at Castell Coch Near Cardiff in South Wales

 What superb timing: Just before Kris and Chell’s departure, I took this portrait of their wedding party as the sun was disappearing around the back of Castell Coch.

-It isn’t a castle at all, but a fine example of 19th Century Gothic Revival architecture.
+It isn’t a castle at all, but a fine example of 19th-century Gothic Revival architecture.
 However, the site has Norman military origins (see history below).

 A Castell Coch marriage ceremony would make for an excellent start to your day before going elsewhere for your wedding reception meal.

 Ready to Book Your Wedding Photographer at Castell Coch?Special Price for 1.5 Hours**£450** 1.5 hours + beautifully edited photos uploaded in a mixture of colour and black and white.
-Pricing includes some arrivals shots, the ceremony, congratulations/confetti and posed shots in the courtyard and the forest.
-For 2 hours and above, please visit my Wedding Photography Prices page. |
+Pricing includes some arrival shots, the ceremony, congratulations/confetti and posed shots in the courtyard and the forest.
+For 2 hours or more, please visit my Wedding Photography Prices page. |

-Bride and step-father pose in front of the ‘drawbridge’.
+Bride and stepfather pose in front of the ‘drawbridge’.
 The castle makes an imposing backdrop at the beginning of the day.

 As the bride Libby makes her way across the drawbridge, her father takes time to admire his daughter.